DynamicsShop/SD-Credit-Controller/SD-Credit-Controller-Release-Notes.md

 - AppSource App - Update for 2024 wave 2 release.
 Report Interactions no longer contains a definition for the FindInteractTmplCode function in 2024 wave 2.
 FindInteractTmplCode function replaced with new functionality.

+- AppSource App - A change was made to the Assisted Setup data import functionality.

 - AppSource App - The logo in the App was updated to the new logo.

 ### 10.1.3